influencemapping/whos-got-dirt/README.md

 * Asking for information about an entity
 * Asking for entities in terms of their connections

+* Proposal: re-use MQL instead of the reconciliation API, because it supports graph queries.

 ### Response format

-* Different response levels
+Given the diverse nature of data providers and use cases, we probably need to support different response levels:

 * Full data: the API will return a full, structured data record or set of records to match the query.
 * Document/reference list - data maintained by the service may not be fully structured, so the returned information would be limited to document references which can be accessed by a researcher.
 * Information holder contact, in scenarios where the result data itself cannot be shared, contact information for the person holding the relevant material should be indicated.

 * Proposal: separate "record" and "result envelope"
     * Result envelope holds scoring, provenance, licensing info